ktwindmill/phdArchive/source/content/PhD/Supervision meeting notes/Supervision meeting no. 3.md

 - [ ] Write a fan fic
 - [ ] Create the three areas of interest
 - [ ] Create a Gannt chart?
+- [ ] Ask to access Iris and Jeremy's module?

 ## Tasks for next week